dermesser/uvco/README.md

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current execution state, and resume it as soon as the promise is ready.
 A single coroutine is represented by a single `Promise` object.
 Dropping the `Promise` will destroy (cancel) the coroutine.
-Some handles, like UDP and stream sockets as well as timers have asynchronous close methods.
-It's best practice to `co_await` the returned `Promise<void>`.
-If those handles are dropped, or inside a coroutine that has been cancelled, the close operation will proceed asynchronously, and uvco will ensure that no memory is leaked.
+Many handles have a synchronous `void close()` method, which is typically called by the destructor anyway, but can be used to close a handle in advance.
+The closing operation is not actually synchronous; most of the time it finishes within one turn of the `libuv` event loop, though.

-When in doubt, refer to the examples in `test/`; they are actively maintained.
+When in doubt, refer to the examples in `test/`; they are actively maintained, and also cover edge cases.

 ### Basic event loop set-up